mattiasbergbom/cxx11tests/README.md

     ios/test_ios.py

-At present this simply executes xcodebuild in the 'ios' subdirectory.
-Much like in the vanilla tests, if the build succeeds all features are supported, otherwise the Xcode error output will hopefully indicate which feature(s) is/are missing.
+At present this simply executes xcodebuild in the 'ios' subdirectory, which holds a mocked up Xcode project that references the same source files as the base test suite.
+If the build succeeds all features are supported, otherwise the Xcode error output will indicate which feature(s) is/are missing.

 Contributions
 -------------